bixbydevelopers/capsule-sample-space-resorts/README.md

 - Look for space hotels with quantum bungee jumping around Saturn

-We train these to have the goal `SpaceResort#all` and we annotate any resort names, planets and search criteria as Values.
+We train these to have the goal `SpaceResort#all` and annotate any resort names, planets and search criteria as Values.
 Here `SpaceResort#all` is a property projection to the `all` property of the `SpaceResort`.
 This property is a boolean of type `ViewAll`, which is always true and is used as a proxy to